isislovecruft/patternsinthevoid/content/hacking/git-nowhere.md

 Title: Git Nowhere
 Date: 2012-04-04 20:19
-Author: isis agora lovecruft agora lovecruft
+Author: isis agora lovecruft
 Category: hacking
-Tags: anonymity, bash, geodata, git
+Tags: anonymity, bash, git

-[Arturo][] and I were going through our commit logs for [ooni-probe][] this morning when he noted that git commits leak geodata through timezone settings.
+[Arturo][https://twitter.com/#!/hellais] and I were going through our commit logs for [ooni-probe][https://gitweb.torproject.org/ooni-probe.git] this morning when he noted that git commits leak geodata through timezone settings.
 I figured git would have an easy way to set the timezone to GMT, but it turns out that it uses mktime() to get a struct representing the system clock time.
-[There's a few hacks already][] for dealing with this, namely setting GIT\_AUTHOR\_DATE with the --date
+[There's a few hacks already][http://www.alexpeattie.com/blog/working-with-dates-in-git/] for dealing with this, namely setting GIT\_AUTHOR\_DATE with the --date
 command:

 <pre class="prettyprint lang-bash">